knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

     In knative function, there are two ways to build: using the [pack build](https://github.com/knative/func/blob/8f3f718a5a036aa6b6eaa9f70c03aeea740015b9/docs/reference/func_build.md?plain=1#L46){:target="_blank"} or using the [source-to-image (s2i) build](https://github.com/knative/func/blob/4f48549c8ad4dad34bf750db243d81d503f0090f/docs/reference/func_build.md?plain=1#L43){:target="_blank"}.

-    Currently. only the s2i build is supported if you need to run setup.py.
+    Currently only the s2i build is supported if you need to run `setup.py`.
 When building with s2i, the `setup.py` file will be executed automatically after the dependencies have been installed.

     Before we get started, configure the container registry to push the image to the container registry.
 You can use the following command to configure the container registry: